-- If our competitors are better able to develop and market primary headache treatments that are safer, more effective, less costly, easier to use or otherwise more attractive than our gammaCore therapy, our business and business prospects will be adversely impacted. - Many of our competitors are large, well-established companies with substantially greater resources than us and have a long history of competing in the migraine market. - Traditional products used to treat cluster headache and migraine have been available for decades, while our gammaCore therapy has only been commercially available in Europe for several years, and for approximately three years in the United States, and, as a result, we have a limited track record compared to our competitors. - Our international operations subject us to certain operating and compliance risks, which could adversely impact our results of operations and financial condition. - We may not be able to establish or strengthen our brand. - We relied upon primary, secondary, and sole source third-party suppliers located in China and elsewhere for components and packaging of our gammaCore products, which suppliers have paused delivery at our request, thereby making us vulnerable to supply shortages, price fluctuations, and an inability to reactivate supply chains, if necessary, all of which could harm our business. - Our potential revenue in the United Kingdom is substantially dependent on government funding arrangements and changes in such governmental policy could cause material harm to our business. - Our business is subject to extensive governmental regulation that makes it expensive and time consuming for us to bring our gammaCore therapy to market in the United States and other countries and to expand the use of our gammaCore therapy to additional therapeutic indications. - Our failure to meet the continued listing requirements of Nasdaq could result in delisting of our common stock, which could negatively impact the market price and liquidity of our common stock and our ability to access the capital markets. - · We are currently subject to securities class action lawsuits against us, which could result in adverse outcomes. - Sales of a substantial number of shares of our common stock in the public market could cause our stock price to fall. - We do not currently intend to pay dividends on our common stock, and, consequently, your ability to achieve a return on your investment will depend on appreciation in the price of our common stock. - Our stock price may be volatile, and you may not be able to resell shares of our common stock at or above the price you paid.
+- If our competitors are better able to develop and market primary headache treatments that are safer, more effective, less costly, easier to use or otherwise more attractive than our gammaCore therapy, our business and business prospects will be adversely impacted - Many of our primary headache competitors are large, well-established companies with substantially greater resources than us and have a long history of competing in the migraine or wellness markets. - Traditional therapy used to treat Cluster Headache (CH) and migraine have been available for decades, while our gammaCore therapy has only been commercially available in Europe for several years, and for approximately four years in the United States, and, as a result, we have a limited track record compared to our competitors. - Our international operations subject us to certain operating and compliance risks, which could adversely impact our results of operations and financial condition. - We may not be able to establish or strengthen our brands. - The ongoing coronavirus pandemic could have a significant negative impact on our business, revenues, financial condition, results of operations and cash flow, and other epidemics or outbreaks of infectious diseases may have similar impact. - We relied upon primary, secondary, and sole source third-party suppliers located in China and elsewhere for components and packaging of our gammaCore products, which suppliers have paused delivery at our request, thereby making us vulnerable to supply shortages, price fluctuations, and an inability to reactivate supply chains, if necessary, all of which could harm our business. - Our failure to meet the continued listing requirements of Nasdaq could result in delisting of our common stock, which could negatively impact the market price and liquidity of our common stock and our ability to access the capital markets. - · We are currently subject to securities class action lawsuits against us, which could result in adverse outcomes. - Sales of a substantial number of shares of our common stock in the public market could cause our stock price to fall. - We do not currently intend to pay dividends on our common stock, and, consequently, your ability to achieve a return on your investment will depend on appreciation in the price of our common stock. - · Our stock price may be volatile, and you may not be able to resell shares of our common stock at or above the price you paid.